Grievance Resolution Procedure for Resolving Complaints of Discrimination and Harassment, Including Sexual Misconduct

-The Office of Equity and Civil Rights Compliance (ECRC) designed the ECRC Grievance Resolution Procedure to provide support to individuals who report discrimination and to ensure a fair process for individuals who are Respondents of discriminatory conduct.
-The procedure describes the University's efforts to conduct timely, thorough, and fair investigation as required by law.
+The Office of University Equity and Civil Rights Compliance (ECRC) designed the ECRC Grievance Resolution Procedure to provide for the prompt, fair and equitable resolution of reports of alleged discriminatory conduct, including sexual misconduct, relationship violence, and stalking.
+The procedure, consistent with due process principles, describes the University's efforts to conduct timely, thorough, and fair investigations as required by law.
 ECRC is not an advocate for any party, but a neutral office that has been given the responsibility of investigating issues of discrimination.
-The office strives to ensure a fair and respectful process in every part of the investigation.

 Complaint : A description of facts that allege violation of the University's policies against discrimination or harassment.
 ECRC may request that a complaint be made in writing.

-Complainant : An individual or individuals who allege that they have been subjected to discriminatory practices and/or who allege that they have been impacted by discriminatory conduct.
+Complainant : An individual or individuals who allege that they have been subjected to discriminatory practices or an individual or individuals who are otherwise identified as having experienced discriminatory, harassing, or retaliatory conduct.

 Respondent : A member of the University community who allegedly discriminated against another person.
 Respondents may be individuals, groups, programs, academic or administrative units, or the institution.
 For the purposes of the investigation, the Respondent is the party who the complaint is brought against.